nwuAI/CSNet/README.md

 The official pytorch implementation of our paper CSNet: Combining Global and Local Feature Fusion with Space Generation for few-shot image generation.

->  CSNet: Combining Global and Local Feature Fusion with Space Generation for few-shot image generation
+>  Global and Local Feature Fusion Network for few-shot image generation with Space Generation
 >
 > Zhan Li, etc.
 >